Bylaws of the

 C. Any member of the Town Committee absent for three consecutive meetings without an acceptable reason will automatically cease to be a member of this Committee.

 Section 2.
-Member benefits -Full Active Members are eligible to:
+Member benefits - Members are eligible to:

 A. Attend all regular and special RRTC meetings allowing members to help shape policy and messaging at the local and state level